the way of Helcim

 Chapter 5

-Affordability doesn’t necessarily need to equate “free” or having rock-bottom rates.
-Instead, we are driven by the belief that every product we make must create true value for the small businesses we serve.
-Affordability isn’t just about lowering the costs of running a small business; it’s also about creating a service that fosters lasting relationships and trust with our merchants.
+Affordability doesn't necessarily need to equate "free" or having rock-bottom rates.
+Instead, we are driven by the belief that every product we make must create true value for the businesses we serve.
+Affordability isn't just about lowering the costs of running a business; it's also about creating amazing tools at no additional cost.

 We always negotiate with vendors.

 This belief in affordability extends to the way we operate our own business.
-We’re constantly negotiating with vendors, making sure our costs stay competitive so we can pass that affordability on to our merchants.
+We're constantly negotiating with vendors, making sure our costs stay competitive so we can pass that affordability on to our merchants.
 Therefore every dollar we save matters, and frugality is woven into our culture.
-We’re thoughtful and deliberate with each purchasing decision—whether deciding to build or buy a technology, or finding ways to streamline our processes.
-Every choice is made with the long-future of our organization in mind, because we believe that true affordability starts with us.

 You will find that the team's guiding principles are written in a way that clearly defines both the positive behaviors as well as the opposite behaviors we want to avoid.
 This approach ensures that our principles are actionable and practical, not just vague aspiration statements.